 With a box of locally grown veg, you are more aware of the seasons.
 But many of us are used to having year-round availability, and its common to hear veg box customers (like allotment holders) struggling with seasonal gluts.

-Luckily, many schemes include recipe ideas, or you can find them online at Veg Box recipes.
+Luckily, many schemes include recipe ideas, or you can find them online (search for veg box recipes).
 If there are one or two types of vegetable no-one in your household will ever eat, most schemes allow you to make a couple of exceptions.

 To keep their customers happy, many schemes will also import some produce, especially fruit, if it is not available locally.
 In this case they will often draw the line at air-freighted produce, and will probably prioritise produce from Europe.